 For days I had suggested talking to his teacher.
 His response, "I can't.
 I truly fear that woman."
 I reassured him as best I could, but, her strong PE teacher personality had him shaking in his boots.
 I've talked to her several times, truth is she loves him as a student, gets a kick out of his unique personality and intensity.
-But he still wouldn't talk to he,r convinced that she didn't have anymore of the precious purple papers, not one.
-Convinced that he was going to fail the entire project without that purple piece of paper he turned to any alternative he could come up with.
+But he still wouldn't talk to her.
+He was convinced that she didn't have any more of the precious purple papers, not one.
+Sure that he was going to fail the entire project without that purple piece of paper he turned to any alternative he could come up with.

 He was going to talk to the girl he was supposed to do the project with, who bailed at the last minute, she might have one.
-She wasn't using hers, he explained, she's failing the class anyways so she didn't do a project or a board.
-I questioned whether someone who was that disconnected would have the purple paper, "good point," he said.
+She wasn't using hers, he explained, she's failing the class anyway so she didn't do the project or the board.
+I questioned whether someone who was that disconnected would have the purple paper.
+"Good point," he said, "good point."

-At my request he braved the backpack and went through one paper at a time looking for the purple paper.
+At my request, he braved the backpack and went through it one paper at a time looking for the purple paper.
 I tried to edge in a little organizational time by having him sort everything into piles, one for each class.
 That didn't work, though he did find half of a white copy of the purple piece of paper.
-Clearly it wouldn't do, in addition to being ripped, it was not purple.
+Clearly, it wouldn't do, he argues.
+In addition to being ripped, it was not purple.

 He came up with a plan, he was trying to enlist the help of his oldest sister to "forge" the purple paper.
 She could do the forgery on the computer and then we could go to the store and find the right color purple paper and print it out.
 How is this easier than asking for a new one?
-It's not, but, he reiterated that he really really fears that woman, so in his mind it's safer.
+It's not, but, he reiterated that he really really fears that woman, so in his mind, it was safer.

-Board completed, minus the purple paper, never having found the original, no copy to take from a fellow student, forgery vetoed by mom and dad - he took the project board to school to turn it in.
-Clearly, he was going to have to brave his teacher and ask for a new one to glue on the board.
+Board completed.
+Minus the purple paper, having never found the original.
+No copy to take from a fellow student.
+Forgery vetoed by mom and dad.
+He took the project board to school to turn it in.
+He was going to have to brave his teacher and ask for a new one to glue on the board.

 When he got home from school I asked how it all turned out.